Pimmit Hills, Virginia: Development

-Several attempts have been made by commercial developers to buy up Pimmit properties and convert them to higher-density housing such as condominiums or town houses, but so far these have been resisted by homeowners and the comprehensive redevelopment plans for the Tysons area contemplates the preservation of the neighborhood as a community of single-family homes.
-Add-ons to the original houses such as second floors, basements, and same-floor expansions are common.
-The neighborhood is currently seeing many new homes built and on any given block one can find several tear downs and rebuilds.
-The trend on tear downs is expected to continue, although many of the homes remain older houses originally built in the mid-1950s with less than 1000 square feet.
+Add-ons to the original one story houses, such as second floors, basements, and same-floor expansions, are common.
+Many new homes have been built in the neighborhood, and, on any given block, one can find several tear downs and rebuilds.
+This accelerated trend on tear downs is expected to continue, although many of the older houses built in the mid-1950s with less than 1000 square feet remain.